ncclab-sustech/ChineseEEG-2/README.md

 To address these gaps, we present ChineseEEG-2, the first high-density EEG dataset enabling cross-modal semantic alignment between reading aloud and passive listening within a unified Chinese corpus.
 Building on the silent reading-focused ChineseEEG dataset, ChineseEEG-2 also includes:

-#### Multimodal synchronization: Precisely aligned EEG, text, and audio timelines for identical semantic stimuli across reading/listening tasks.
+> Multimodal synchronization: Aligned EEG, text, and audio timelines for identical semantic stimuli across reading/listening tasks.

-#### Cross-task neural data: 32.4 hours of data from 12 participants (4 readers, 8 listeners) to study modality-specific and shared neural dynamics.
+> Cross-task neural data: 32.4 hours of data from 12 participants (4 readers, 8 listeners) to study modality-specific and shared neural dynamics.

-#### MLLM-EEG alignment: Precomputed semantic embeddings (BERT and Wav2Vec2) for direct comparison with multimodal large language models (MLLMs).
+> MLLM-EEG alignment: Precomputed semantic embeddings (BERT and Wav2Vec2) for direct comparison with multimodal large language models (MLLMs).

 This dataset uniquely supports three research frontiers: